 Sport Coaching students develop a valuable set of transferable skills including motivation and teaching skills, awareness of holistic health principles and well-being, interpretive and analytical skills, leadership and people management skills, and problem solving skills.

-A degree in Sport Coaching can also provide a recognised pathway to teaching, in particular physical education and health teaching, when combined with a graduate teaching qualification.
-For advice on how to achieve this consult with a liaison officer or a College of Education, Health and Human Development student advisor.
+A degree in Sport Coaching also provides a recognised pathway to teaching, in particular physical education and health teaching, when combined with a graduate teaching qualification (see Primary or Secondary Teacher Education).

 - The Bachelor of Sport Coaching (BSpC) degree is a unique blend of practical application and theory that immerses you in the sociology, science, theory and practice of sport and sport coaching.